nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/react/react-components.md

 # React components

-[Ladle](https://github.com/tajo/ladle) is nice tool to develop/share react components.
-[How to use Props in React](https://www.robinwieruch.de/react-pass-props-to-component/) is a good guide.

-I now am using [Solid](../../js-libraries/solid.md) for all my web apps and static sites, so trying to port many useful hooks from here for Solid.
+I now am using [Solid](../../js-libraries/solid.md) for all my web apps and static sites, so trying to port many useful components from here to Solid.

-[React Spectrum](https://github.com/adobe/react-spectrum) has quality UI components.
+[React Spectrum](https://github.com/adobe/react-spectrum) & [shadcn UI](https://github.com/shadcn/ui) have quality UI components.
 [React TS Form](https://github.com/iway1/react-ts-form) is great for form handling.

+[Ladle](https://github.com/tajo/ladle) seem like nice alternative to [Storybook](https://storybook.js.org/).
+[How to use Props in React](https://www.robinwieruch.de/react-pass-props-to-component/) is a good read.

 ## Notes